 A total of 55 positions were funded with Measure G funds in FY 2015-16 and 79 in FY 2016-17, as shown above.
 The increases between the fiscal years include 10 police officers, 12 existing SAFER grant funded fire fighters that were transitioned to Measure G funding as the grant funding expired, and 2 Street Outreach Specialist staff as part of the Community Safety program.
-In FY 2017-18, 2 more police officers and 2 fire fighters are added.
-The two fire fighters were previously funded with the SAFER grant funding and now are funded with Measure G as was planned since the inception of Measure G. The two officers are completely new and an increase in the total sworn police count from 172 to 174.
+In FY 2017-18, 4 more police officers, 2 fire fighters are added, and 2 Street Outreach Specialist staff are moved out to temporarily fund with a \$500,000 state grant.
+The two fire fighters were previously funded with the SAFER grant funding and now are funded with Measure G as was planned since the inception of Measure G. Two of the four officers are completely new and an increase in the total sworn police count from 172 to 174.
 By FY 2020-21, 8 School Resource Officers (SRO's) funded with a COPS grant will then switch to Measure G funding, bringing the total sworn police personnel funded with Measure G from 29 to 37.
 The total sworn count of 174 already includes 8 SRO's, which were added to the sworn count in FY 2015-16 when the grant was originally awarded.